17 Cleaning Tricks for Hard-to-Clean Household Objects

 Use a cleaning toothbrush to scrub down the coils of your pop-up toaster with clean water.
 Make sure it’s unplugged first, of course!
 Take out the crumb tray and stick a paper towel underneath the toaster so that crumbs don’t get out of control.

 Make sure you’re vacuuming your mattress every time you rotate it.
 But did you know that baking soda can banish sweaty mattress odors?
 Put some baking soda in a sifter and shake it over the mattress.
 Let it sit for a half an hour and then break out the dustbuster to vacuum it up.
 To make it smell extra-good, mix in a drop or two of essential oil with the baking soda before you sift.
-Follow these steps to spring clean your whole house in one day.
+And learn more brilliant ways to clean and fix things with baking soda.

 Shower curtain liners (or plastic shower curtains)